Estimating the Hausdorff measure by recurrence: Definitions and Theorems

-We will now state the new version of Boshernitzan's estimate \eqref{wstep2}.
-This one is applicable for any Borel measure $\mu$ (and not only for $\mu=H_\beta$). \begin{thm} With the assumptions on the dynamical system as above, for any $\alpha>0$ and for $\mu$ -- almost every $x\in X$ we have
+We will now state a new version of Boshernitzan's estimate \eqref{eq:wstepbosh3}.
+In contrast to his result we do not assume that the preserved measure $\mu=H_\beta$. \begin{thm} With the assumptions on the dynamical system as above, for any $\alpha>0$ and for $\mu$ -- almost every $x\in X$ we have

+\end{thm} \begin{xrem} Note that $g(x)$ may be equal to $0$ or $+\infty$.
+The statement still holds. \end{xrem} The rather simple proof utilises the idea by M.~Boshernitzan and some techniques from ergodic theory.
+We postpone it till the last section.

+This result shows that the behaviour of the recurrence is (may be) governed by the Hausdorff measure of the space.
+We will try to apply this in a reverse manner: if we could compute/estimate the lower limit of the speed of recurrence, then this would give us some information on the Hausdorff measure.

+More precisely, if we can show that the lower limit on the LHS of \eqref{eq:thmain} is positive for some $\alpha>0$, then we will get the lower bound on the density (and so on the $\alpha$--Hausdorff measure of the space).
+Also, this would trivially give $\dim_H(X)\geq \alpha$.